chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

       rpm -Uvh $PATH_TO_AUTOMATE_SERVER_PACKAGE

 #.
-If you are upgrading from a previous version of Chef Automate, then run ``sudo automate-ctl reconfigure`` to complete the upgrade process.
+If you are upgrading from a previous version of Chef Automate, then run ``sudo automate-ctl reconfigure`` to complete the  process.
 If you are upgrading from a ``delivery-cluster`` setup, then skip to the section below.

    .. note:: This will restart your Chef Automate services and may result in a brief period of unavailability.